 SEC.
-2.04 ABOUT THE EXISTING MEDICAL ADMINISTRATION AND NETWORK MANAGEMENT SERVICES current programs and vendor relationships, but should also consider the potential for program elimination and/or vendor changes.
+2.04 ABOUT THE EXISTING MEDICAL ADMINISTRATION AND NETWORK MANAGEMENT SERVICES

 As of January 1, 2014, Aetna has been the AlaskaCare medical Third Party Administrator (TPA) and network manager.
 The following information provides an understanding of current programs.
 Offerors should consider